-- 4. Call a friend, a family member or someone else you trust and ask her/him to stay with you. - 5.
+- 4. Call a friend, a family member or someone else you trust and ask her/him to stay with you.
+Let your friends know how they can help you. - 5.
 Seek medical care even if you think that you do not have any physical injuries.
-You should still have a medical examination and discuss with a health care provider the risk of exposure to sexually transmitted diseases and the possibility of pregnancy resulting from the sexual assault.

-- A. Students can contact: Student Health Care at (308) 865-8218, FAN at 308-865-7492 or your local physician. - B. Employees can contact FAN at 308-865-7492 or your local physician. - 6.
+You should still have a medical examination and discuss with a health care provider the risk of exposure to sexually transmitted diseases and the possibility of pregnancy resulting from the sexual assault. - A. Students can contact: UNK Student Health Care at (308) 865-8218, FAN at 308-865-7492 or your local physician. - B. Employees can contact FAN at 308-865-7492 or your local physician. - 6.
 If you suspect that you may have been given a rape drug, ask the clinician where you can go to provide a urine sample.
 Rape drugs, such as Rohypnol and GSB, are more likely to be detected in the urine than in blood. - 7.
 Write down as much as you can remember about the circumstances of the assault, including a description of the assailant. - 8.
 Talk with an advocate who is trained to assist sexual assault victims with the emotional and physical impacts of the assault.
-Advocates are available 24-hours a day, 365 days a year. - A. Students can contact one of the following: University Gender and Sexuality resource office at (308) 865-8248, Student Health and Counseling at (308) 865-8248 (24/7) or contact your local counselor. - B. Employees can contact Best Care EAP at (800) 801-4182 Complainants both have access to University assistance in changing academic, living, working, and transportation situations after an alleged incident.
-If the request is made by the student or complainant and if such changes are possible, accommodations may be made to minimize the burden on the student or complainant. - C. To begin the University conduct process, the campus authority or victim should contact the Title IX Specialist, Warner Hall #2113, (308) 865-8400; the Dean-Student Affairs, Memorial Student Affairs Building #180, (308) 865-8528; University Student Conduct Officer, Nebraskan Student Union #142A, (308) 865-8888 or the Human Resources Office Warner Hall #1200, (308) 865-8888.
+Advocates are available 24-hours a day, 365 days a year. - A. Students can contact one of the following: University Gender and Sexuality Resource Office at (308) 865-8751, UNK Student Health and Counseling at (308) 865-8248, 24-hours a day, or contact your local counselor.

+- B. Employees can contact Best Care EAP at (800) 801-4182 or contact your local counselor.
+Complainants both have access to University assistance in changing academic, living, working, and transportation situations after an alleged incident.
+If a request is made by the student or complainant and if such changes are reasonably available, accommodations may be made to minimize the burden on the student or complainant. - C. To begin the University conduct process, the campus authority or victim should contact the Title IX Specialist, Chief Compliance Officer (308) 865-8400; Dean of Student Affairs (308) 865-8528; University Student Conduct Officer (308) 865-8888; Associate Dean (308) 865-8519, Associate Director Residence Life (308) 865-8519 or the Human Resources Office (308) 865-8888.
 Once the University has been notified, they are obligated to investigate the incident and complete their processes.